-To find information about the four Ps, put yourself in the shoes of the customer.
-Consider visiting their store in-person or online.
+To find information about the four P’s, put yourself in the shoes of the customer.
+Consider visiting their store in person or online.
 Research the competitor’s social media channels and website.
-You may even decide to buy one of their products to compare quality, features, and pricing to your offering.
+You may even buy one of their products to compare quality, features, and pricing to your offering.

 Add in a few other key metrics

-Don’t limit yourself to the four Ps.
-There are other factors that influence the customer experience and their purchase decision.
+Don’t limit yourself to the four P’s.
+Other factors influence the customer experience and their purchase decision.
 It can also be helpful to look deeper into “how the sausage is made” — how does the competitor’s business operate differently than yours?

 As you consider the customer experience, look at your competitor’s reputation and positioning.
 Who is their target market?
 How are they defining their product in a unique way, relative to the rest of the market?
 What are people saying about your competitors on online review sites?